ARM-software/arm-trusted-firmware/docs/components/realm-management-extension.rst

  all fip

 This produces *bl1.bin* and *fip.bin* binaries in the *build/fvp/debug* directory.
-The above command also builds a Test Realm Payload (TRP), which is a small test payload that implements Realm Monitor Management (RMM) functionalities and runs in the realm world (R-EL2).
+The above command also builds TRP.
 The TRP binary is packaged in *fip.bin*.

 Four-world execution with Hafnium and TF-A Tests
 ****************************************************